-Eileen White is an artist living and working in Winchester, Hampshire.
-Her interdisciplinary practice is based on researched narratives, collaboration and an exploration of place, as a means of investigating themes relating to time and value.
+Eileen Whites’ interdisciplinary practice focuses on historic places and sites and is based on researched narratives and often collaboration.
+She examines the attempts we make to locate ourselves as a means of investigating themes relating to time and value.

 Using meditative, durational and embodied processes and materials, she continues to develop a specific material language, which is rooted in the domestic, textiles and alternative printmaking in the broadest sense.

-Her current work develops these themes by referencing photographic analogue processes and gestural mark-making.
-Using alternative photography and printing techniques she continues to develop physical and meditative processes to capture a fleeting moment and illustrate a narrative about place.
+Her current work develops these themes by referencing analogue processes and gestural mark-making.
+Using cameraless photography and printing techniques she continues to develop physical and meditative processes to capture a fleeting moment and illustrate a narrative about place.

 Eileen is currently artist in residence at Mottisfont, National Trust.
 2018